 Sanders’ deeply humanist views make me think that he could turn out to be a good leader for our heterogeneous nation—both because he is brave enough to speak a new kind of truth about religion, and because he is motivated to do the right thing for its own sake.

-Sanders is brave enough to speak a new kind of truth about religion, and motivated to do the right thing for its own sake.
 Should Donald Trump win the Republican nomination and Sanders snag the Democratic one, it’s possible that we could have a presidential race between two people who appear well outside the model of faithful Christianity.
 A recent poll by the Pew Research Center shows that the American public perceives Trump as the least religious of candidates, followed by Sanders.

 But whereas Sanders has now spoken fairly openly about his lack of religiosity, Trump has blundered in his attempts to fake his way to godliness.
 Witness his botched effort to cite a book of the Bible as “Two Corinthians,” and his mistaken attempt to put a few bucks into a communion plate.
 That said, perhaps Trump doesn’t need to be a convincing Christian.
 He’s uniting some Americans through a new language of exclusion, much of it centered on hatred for losers, women, and immigrants.